makrai/notes/szabolcsi97-scope.md

     * the distinction of two kinds of referents: individuals (atomic or plural) and sets
-26. In general, the logical forms Beghelli and Stowell derive for English sentences can be seen as direct instructions for constructing DRS's.
+26. In general, the logical forms Beghelli and Stowell derive for English sentences can be seen as direct instructions for constructing DRS's

 # 4 SCOPE POSITIONS IN HUNGARIAN 10